Undergraduate Policies and Procedures

 Texas Success Initiative (TSI)

-The Texas Success Initiative (TSI) is a state mandate that requires students to be assessed in reading, writing and math skills prior to enrolling in college, and to be advised based on the results of that assessment (See TSI Rules).
-For students enrolling without a TSI Exemption, they will be required to take the TSI Assessment, to measure student proficiency in the basic areas of study for fulfillment of the TSI requirement.
-Each Texas institution determines an individualized education plan to encourage academic success for those students who score below the deviation standard (or do not pass the THEA test).
-Students are required to either enroll in developmental education coursework if they do not pass the initial test and are granted unlimited opportunities to take the TSI Assessment.
+The Texas Success Initiative (TSI) is a state mandate that requires students to demonstrate college readiness in English Language Arts Reading and math skills prior to enrolling in college.
+For students enrolling without a TSI Exemption, they will be required to take the TSI Assessment 2.0 (TSIA2), to measure student proficiency in the basic areas of study for fulfillment of the TSI requirement, and to be advised based on the results of that assessment (See TSI Rules).
+Students are required to enroll in developmental education coursework if they do not reach the college level standard on the TSI Assessment.
+Students are granted unlimited opportunities to take the TSI Assessment before being required to enroll in developmental education.
+Note: UTD requires students be TSI complete prior to upper lever coursework beyond 59 credit hours.

 Students required to take the TSI Assessment are subject to the following standards to be considered college-ready: